 The quickest way to blow your chances of becoming a successful blogger is by being shady with your visitors and loyal readers by giving the questionable a try.

-If you really want to blog like a boss, there are five things you should never, never ever, ever do.
+If you really want to blog like a boss or even survive as a blogger, there are five things you should never, never ever, ever do.
 No matter how far behind you feel you are in your blogging journey.

 The five things I’m about to share with you should never even cross a new blogger’s mind.
 And along with those five things, I’ll show you what you should do instead.